melindahiggins2000/IBS_519_wk3_lecture06_mhiggins/README.md

 # IBS_519_wk3_lecture06_mhiggins

-IBS 519 Week 3 Lecture 06 by Melinda Higgins: Data Import, Export, Data Types, Exploration, Visualization, Summary
+## IBS 519 Week 3 Lecture 06 by Melinda Higgins: Data Exploration and Wrangling

+In class today we will go through the 3 R scripts:

+* Rscript_01.R
+* Rscript_02.R
+* Rscript_03.R